 Charlie Jamieson was a Jersey kid who grew up in Paterson (he went to the same high school as Larry Doby).
 Signed by Buffalo, a Double A team, in 1912 when he was 19, he kicked off his career as a pitcher and his first two years went a combined 27-17 with a 2.97 ERA.
-In ’14 he started putting in some outfield time and while his pitching stats fell a bunch to 3-8 and a 4.60 ERA, he .308 that year.
+In ’14 he started putting in some outfield time and while his pitching stats fell a bunch to 3-8 and a 4.60 ERA, he hit .308 that year.
 In ’15 it was all outfield as he hit .307 in 138 games.
 He was sold to the Senators that September and hit .279 that final month.
 After another season-plus of little use he was selected off waivers by the A’s in July ’17.
 Though he got more regular time the rest of that season and the next his numbers weren’t so hot and prior to the ’19 season he went to Cleveland in a trade.
 That year he had to do after-war service work and he missed pretty much the whole season.
 But in ’20 he gradually worked his way into the regular spot in left, hit .319 and began his eleven seasons as the regular guy there.
 While with the Tribe he averaged .316 with a .390 OBA and about 89 runs a season.
 He had his biggest year in ’23 when he led the AL with 222 hits and hit .345.
 The next year he hit .359.
 He batted over .300 eight of his eleven full seasons and twice had over 200 hits.
 He wound things down in ’31 and ’32 and then played a final season in Jersey City in ’33 when he was 40.
 Charlie finished up top with a .303 average on 1,990 hits and hit .333 in six games in the ’20 Series.
 He also pitched a bit and went a combined 2-1 with a 6.19 ERA in 48 innings.
 While playing he frequently played in local fall leagues back in Jersey under an assumed name, though everybody knew it was him.
 He returned to the Paterson area full time where I have been unable to find what he did professionally.
 He passed away there in ’69 at age 76.

-George Burns was called Tioga George after a town in PA near where he grew up in Philly to distinguish him from another George Burns who was playing when this George came up.
+George Burns was called Tioga George after a town in PA near where he grew up in Philly to distinguish him from another George Burns who was playing when this George came up to The Show.
 After leaving school at 16 to play local ball, George eventually worked his way to the pros by the time he was 20 in ’13 in D and A ball out west, hitting .338 at the lower level and .301 at the higher one.
 He was sold to Detroit prior to the ’14 season and hit .291 his rookie year as the team’s regular first baseman.
 He remained with Detroit through ’17 putting up decent but unspectacular numbers, peaking in ’16 with a .286 average and 73 RBI’s.
 He was then sold to the Yankees and flipped to the A’s and hit .352 his first year in Philly on an AL-leading 178 hits.
 His average fell to .296 the next year and shortly into the ’20 season he was sold to Cleveland for his first round with the Tribe.
-While he barely played as a back-up first baseman that year he did hit .300 with three RBI’s in the Series that year.
+While he barely played as a back-up first baseman he did hit .300 with three RBI’s in the Series that year.
 After another season of back-up work in ’21 – though he hit .361 with 49 RBI’s in 224 at bats – he was traded to Boston, took over first for the Sox, and averaged .317 with totals of 19 homers and 155 RBI’s his two seasons there.
 He then returned to the Tribe where he settled into a regular gig at first the next few years.
 After putting up comparable numbers to his Boston ones the next two seasons he broke out in an MVP ’26 season, hitting .358 with 115 RBI’s, an AL-leading 216 hits and a record-setting 64 doubles.
 After settling back to his pre-’26 level in ’27 – but with 51 doubles – he spent the next two seasons playing sparingly for Cleveland, the Yankees, and back with the A’s.
 He finished with MLB marks of .307 with 444 doubles, 72 homers, 952 RBI’s, and 2,018 hits.
 In the post-season he hit .250 in six games.
 Somehow while playing up top George also managed to manage – oops – teams in the minors his last three seasons.
 He did that again briefly in ’30 before that season moving out to play and then both manage and play in the PCL.
 He hit well out there for those super long seasons, averaging about .337 in his five years as a regular.
 He then relocated to Seattle full time and became a deputy in the sheriff’s department which he did through his retirement in ’68.
 He passed away early in ’78 from cancer at age 84.
 He has a SABR bio.

 Al Rosen was a Jewish kid who was born in South Carolina and grew up in Florida where he played ball through bouts of asthma and boxed to defend his heritage.
 He became awfully good at both and after high school continued to do so at the University of Florida for a year.
 He left school in ’42 to play pro ball and signed with a D affiliate of the Indians where he hit .307 that summer.
 He then went into the Navy for WW II where he was in the Pacific Theater until early ’46.
 He returned that summer to C ball and hit .323 with 16 homers and 86 RBI’s and then moved to Double A the next year where he exploded with a .349/25/141 season and then got some token at bats that Fall with the Tribe as he would the next couple seasons.
 In both ’48 and ’49 he put up big numbers in Triple A before a mid-year call-up that second season.
 Initially in Cleveland Al had to play third behind Ken Keltner but in ’50 he finally gained the starting spot and, still a rookie, led the AL with a then rookie record 37 homers, hitting .287 with 116 RBI’s and a .405 OBA.
 In ’51 he disappointed himself with a .265/24/102 year but bounced in ’52 with a .302.28/105 season in which he led the AL in RBI’s.
 That was also the first of his four successive All-Star seasons.
 His MVP season came in ’53 when he narrowly missed the Triple Crown with a .335/43/145 season in which he lost the hitting title by .001 to Mickey Vernon.
 He also led the AL with 115 runs and had an OBA of .422.
 But Al had a bad back and after a ’54 season of .300/24/102 he faded pretty fast the next two seasons and voluntarily retired after the ’56 one.
 Al put up a .285 average with 192 homers and 717 RBI’s and .384 OBA in basically six full seasons.
 He only struck out about once every ten at bats, pretty good for a power guy.
 In the post-season he hit .231 in four games.
 After playing he became a broker in Cleveland with Bache and Company, a forerunner of what is now Prudential.
 He did that for 17 years while also coaching in the spring.
 He then left to work in casino management which he did until ’78 when he was hired to be GM of the Yankees, a frustrating task under the Boss.
 Al lasted through that year’s title and then quit in ’79 after being frustrated with his role (Sparky Lyle was not a fan in “The Bronx Zoo”) and then returned to casino management for a couple years.
 In ’80 he became GM of the Astros and though his time there was frustrating as well the team went 386-372 through ’85 when he left.
 He then took the same role in San Francisco where he helped revive the Giants to two playoff appearances and helped the team go 589-475 through ’92 when he retired to California, where he continues to reside.
 Al has a SABR page as well.